-- Don’t cry where you sleep – where you sleep should be a happy and safe place to promote sleep.
+1. Where you sleep should be a happy and safe place to promote sleep.
 Its important to keep these places separate so your bed doesn’t become a trigger for crying or sadness.
 This will prevent sleepless nights and allow you to sleep better.

-- Switch up your routine – the mind and body often use routine activities, environments and scents to trigger memories.
+2. The mind and body often use routine activities, environments and scents to trigger memories.
 Change your perfume, talk a different route to class, go to the gym in the morning instead of the evening.
 Even the smallest change in your routine will rewire the mind and warehouse old memories and create new ones.

-- Start working on that revenge body – exercise will help you stay fit, channel your energy into a positive activity and promote the release of feel good hormones.
+3. Exercise will help you stay fit, channel your energy into a positive activity and promote the release of feel good hormones.
 And the results will make you happy as well.

-- Don’t skip meals – Even if you feel like food has lost its flavor and you have no appetite – it’s all in your mind, literally.
+4. Even if you feel like food has lost its flavor and you have no appetite – it’s all in your mind, literally.
 The areas of the brain in charge of emotions and emotional pain also regulate how we eat, our need for food, and what we taste.
 These areas are near each other and thus can influence one another.
 Don’t stop feeding the taste buds and your appetite will return.
 And with working out you’ll need the energy source.

-- Pray, meditate and be thankful – I know this one seems like the easiest but it’s actually the hardest if you’re sincere with it because we may feel salty or cheated, or like we wasted our time.
+5. I know this one seems like the easiest but it’s actually the hardest if you’re sincere with it because we may feel salty or cheated, or like we wasted our time.
 But you can’t get away without doing this if you really want to heal and from the inside out.
 Center yourself with meditation and prayer to restore, repair and replenish your spirit.
 This is all about becoming a better person mentally, spiritually and emotional which impacts you physically.